Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/README.md

 ### Description of the solutions

-The description of 6 problems is included in each jupyter notes inside folder [__Project2_jupyter_notes](https://github.com/Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/tree/main/__Project2_jupyter_notes).
+The description of 6 problems is included in each jupyter notes inside the folder [__Project2_jupyter_notes](https://github.com/Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/tree/main/__Project2_jupyter_notes).
-Code solutions is in a separate file like "problem_1.py" which include at least 3 test cases for each solution.
+Code solutions are in a separate file like "problem_1.py" which includes at least 3 test cases for each solution.
 For each test case, I wrote the function call with the input to test and print it to the console.
 At least 2 of these are edge cases, testing inputs such as null values, empty inputs, unusually large values, etc.
-An explanation for each question is in a markdown file like "explanation_1.md" which explanes why did I use that data structure and efficiency (time and space) of your solution.
+An explanation for each question is in a markdown file like "explanation_1.md" which explaines why did I use that data structure and efficiency (time and space) of your solution.

 Note: Time complexity for reading the input will not be considered in the overall complexity of the solution.